gnikkoch96/Fintracker-GUI/README.md

 <!--Introduction-->
 <h2>Fintracker</h2>
 <!-- 1.
 What is it used for? -->
-<p>This application is used to track your stock, crypto, and option trading.</p>
+<p>This application is used to track your stock, crypto, and option trading online. </p>

 <p> <b>Note:</b> For options, this app can only record naked calls and puts.</p>